srikanthv0610/Srikanth_Portfolio/README.md

 # [Project 3: Social Media-Marketing Prediction: Analysing and Visualizing the Performance of Different Classifiers](https://github.com/srikanthv0610/ClassificationModel_Compairing-ModelPerformance-of-Different-Classifiers)

-Design and compare performance of different classification models.
+**Why:** Design and compare performance of different classification models.
 The models gives us an estimation on which customer would buy a product based on different parameters.

 ## Classification Models Used: